PROGRAMS | CHÖD & PHOWA

 Phowa practice often accompanies the Chod.
 In Vajrayana Buddhism, the practice of Phowa is considered the most effective way to facilitate the transition into the next stage of existence.
 It can by done by a practitioner at the time of his or her own death, or for another person who is dying or who has already passed on.
 In the Phowa, the practitioner projects his or her consciousness, together with the awareness of the person they are practicing for, into the heart of Buddha Amitabha visualized in the space above.
 The practice dissolves the suffering of the dying or deceased and allows them to experience the peace and joy inherent in the clear awareness that is their essence.

-Group Chöd and Phowa are done every Saturday afternoon at 5:00 pm.
-All students and their guests are welcome. other.
+Group Chöd and Phowa are done Saturday afternoons at 5:00 pm, alternating with other Vajrayana practices.
+All students and their guests are welcome.

 “The Chöd practice is a useful technique to help people let go of material issues and psychological and emotional confusion.
 The point is to surrender: to learn when to let go, and the essence of letting go.
 It’s about our energy expanding in every moment, especially the difficult moments.
 It’s about refining our energy, the field where true understanding arises.
 As such, Chöd is a valuable extension and support to our meditation practice.”